 python -c 'print("Hi there.")'

-In general, the script is composed of 4 parts.
+In general, a submission script is composed of 4 parts:

-• loading any necessary modules and setting any variables, paths, etc.
+• Commands loading any necessary modules and setting any variables, paths, etc.

-• the command line itself, in this case calling python and having it print a message
+• The execution line itself, in this case calling python and having it print a message.

-This line specifies the running time for the job in minutes.
-Other acceptable time formats include “minutes”, “minutes:seconds”, “hours:minutes:seconds”, “days-hours”, “days-hours:minutes” and “days-hours:minutes:seconds”.
+• #SBATCH -t 0-01:00: Specifies the running time for the job in day-hour:minute (DD-HH:MM) format.
+Other acceptable time formats include “minutes”, “minutes:seconds”, “hours:minutes:seconds”, “days-hours”, and “days-hours:minutes:seconds”.
 If your job runs longer than the value you specify here, it will be canceled.
 Jobs have a maximum run time which varies by partition (see table above), though extensions can be done.
 There is no fairshare penalty for over-requesting time, though it will be harder for the scheduler to backfill your job if you overestimate.
-NOTE!
-Users must declare how much time they need.

-This line specifies the Slurm partition (AKA queue) under which the script will be run.
-The serial_requeue partition is good for routine jobs that can handle being occasionally stopped and restarted.
-PENDING times are typically short for this queue.
+• #SBATCH -p serial_requeue: Specifies the Slurm partition under which the script will be run.
 See the partitions description above for more information.
 If you do not specify this parameter you will be given serial_requeue by default.

 #SBATCH --test-only